 The Woman’s Bible has been recognized as an American Treasure by the U. S. Library of Congress.

 Among principal leaders in the suffrage movement, only Matilda Joslyn Gage had a longer record as a critic of religion.
 History’s treatment of Anthony, Stanton, and Gage is most revealing.
-Early twentieth-century suffragists tended to look back on Anthony, a closet freethinker who sought to keep Christian groups in the suffrage movement, as the sole founding leader of the suffrage movement.
+Early twentieth-century suffragists tended to look back on Anthony, a closet freethinker who sought to keep Christian groups in the suffrage movement, as its sole founding leader.
 Stanton, who revealed her infidel views late in life after having already established her reputation as a suffragist, was almost forgotten until her rediscovery by second-wave feminists of the 1960s.
 Gage, who had been critical of religion throughout her suffrage career, was largely forgotten by history until the mid-1990s, when her memory was rehabilitated largely through the efforts of feminist scholar Sally Roesch Wagner.